kieran168/Hwk-7/Lab7.md

 each coefficient is the same across both regressions.
 The OLS regression is demonstrating the correlation of each variable with the condition of not having health insurance.
-The logit regression is giving us the probability of the condition of not having health insurance given each variable.
+The logit regression is giving us the probability of the condition of not having health insurance, given each variable.

 Due to the standardization of the variables, the coefficients estimated